 Addressing talent challenges

 Despite the increased automation, most industries are still facing talent challenges, and manufacturing is no exception.
-An aging workforce, a lack of skilled workers, competition for the digital workforce with other industries, and difficulties in retaining talent—these are just some of the challenges for manufacturers, which they have been facing for several years and which are going to remain in 2025.
-What is more, the industry is going to face increasing demand as a result of continued investments and decreasing interest rates in the US, which will also continue current workforce shortages in the coming year.
-[1] Of course, these challenges cannot but affect manufacturing production planning and timely product delivery,
+An aging workforce, a lack of skilled workers, competition for the digital workforce with other industries, and difficulties in retaining talent—these are just some of the challenges for manufacturers, which they have been facing for several years and which are going to remain in 2026.
+Active implementation of technologies will amplify the talent challenges, as manufacturing companies increasingly need people who can work with innovative equipment and software.
+Of course, these challenges cannot but affect manufacturing production planning and timely product delivery,

 Manufacturers have made some progress in tackling talent issues and attracting and retaining talent, for example, they started to offer flexible scheduling to workers and reward them.
-However, there are still some measures to be taken in 2025:
+Here are the measures manufacturing companies are taking to address talent shortages:

 - Leveraging digital tools for more effective workforce planning and management (e.g., AI-driven applications).